atuinsh/atuin/docs/docs/config/config.md

 have set `enter_accept = true` in the default config file.
 This is likely to change to be the default for everyone in a later release.

+## vim
+Default: true

+When set to true, there will be two "modes:" Normal and Insert.
+In normal, you may use 'k' and 'j' to navigate the list like in vim.
+Pressing 'i' whilst in Normal mode will change it to Insert mode, allowing you to search.
+Pressing Esc will exit Insert mode.
+Add `vim = true` to your config to enable this feature.

 ## Stats
 This section of client config is specifically for configuring Atuin stats calculations